ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 The `b` options ensures the snippet only expands at the start of line; see the [Options](#options) section.
 Mirrored tabstops are documented at `:help UltiSnips-mirrors`.

 #### Useful: the visual placeholder
 The visual placeholder enables you to use text selected in Vim's visual mode as the content of a snippet body.
 The visual placeholder is useful when you want to surround existing text with a snippet (e.g. to place a sentence inside a LaTeX italics macro or to surround a word with quotation marks).
+Here is an example:

+**TODO** GIF with e.g. `textit`

-You can have one visual placeholder per snippet, defined with the `${VISUAL}` keyword.
-This can be (and usually is) integrated into tabstops; here is an example:
+You can have one visual placeholder per snippet, and you specify it with the `${VISUAL}` keyword.
+This usually is (but does not have to be) integrated into tabstops.
+Here is the code for the example in the above GIF:
 ```
 snippet tii "The \textit{} macro for italic font"
 \textit{${1:${VISUAL:}}}$0
-# \textit{${1:${VISUAL:placeholder text}}}$0  # you can add placeholders, too!
 endsnippet
 ```
-The visual placeholder is documented at `:help UltiSnips-visual-placeholder` and explained on video in the UltiSnips screencast [Episode 3: What's new in version 2.0](http://www.sirver.net/blog/2012/02/05/third-episode-of-ultisnips-screencast/); I encourage you see video for orientation, if needed.
+The visual placeholder is documented at `:help UltiSnips-visual-placeholder` and explained on video in the UltiSnips screencast [Episode 3: What's new in version 2.0](http://www.sirver.net/blog/2012/02/05/third-episode-of-ultisnips-screencast/); I encourage you to watch the video for orientation, if needed.

 ### Dynamically-evaluated code inside snippets
-- It is possible to include dynamically-evaluated code in your snippet bodies (UltiSnips calls this "interpolation").
+It is possible to include dynamically-evaluated code in your snippet bodies (UltiSnips calls this "interpolation").
 Shell scripting, Vimscript, and Python are all supported.
 Interpolation is covered in `:help UltiSnips-interpolation` and in UltiSnips screencast [Episode 4: Python Interpolation](http://www.sirver.net/blog/2012/03/31/fourth-episode-of-ultisnips-screencast/).
 I will only cover two examples I subjectively find to be most useful:
 1. Custom context for triggering snippet expansion, which I use to make certain snippets expand only in LaTeX math environments
 1. Access to characters captured by the regular expression capture groups I use in regex snippets